singular-gpispace/pfd-parallel/README.md

 git clone git@github.com:Singular/Singular.git Sources
 ```

-Now, we need to compile the various dependencies first.
+We need to compile the various dependencies first.

 ### flint
 The official guides for singular clones the latest development branch of flint.